-Founder and CEO
+Founder and Board Member

-Prior to starting Equal Opportunity Schools, Reid coached soccer and cross-county running and taught history, economics, philosophy and psychology at a large, rural high school in South Carolina.
+Prior to starting Equal Opportunity Schools, Reid coached soccer and cross-county running, and taught history, economics, philosophy and psychology at a large, rural high school in South Carolina.
 He also headed the Advanced Placement (AP) and International Baccalaureate (IB) programs at a school that grew to the largest IB program in the state.
 It was there he found a relatively simple, high-impact reform that could enhance learning opportunities for “missing students” across the country.
 He committed to ensure that no student in the school would be overlooked for participation in AP or IB because of the color of their skin or the size of their parents’ paycheck.
 That reform effort seeded Equal Opportunity Schools.

 Reid is a respected writer and researcher on education.
 His summa cum laude thesis at Harvard, Our Latest Generation: The Civic Greatness of Young Americans, disputed the idea that young Americans are disengaged and apathetic, and traced political inequalities back to inequity in educational opportunities.
 It was awarded the Hoopes Prize for excellence.
 Reid also authored a paper for the Education Trust about the missing students problem.
 He received Stanford’s only 2010 Social Innovation Fellowship, was recognized by NewSchools Venture Fund as Entrepreneur of the Year, and is a Draper Richards Kaplan and an Echoing Green Fellow.